Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Setup begins with configuring a cloud provider (today AWS, but more are coming soon) with your personal credentials for delegated access and an identity provider for secure access to the data plane.

-Next, as part of the environment creation process, users can configure networking, security, and select among cluster configuration options based on their own use cases.
+Next, as part of the environment creation process, you can configure networking, security, and select among cluster configuration options based on their own use cases.

 After submitting a cluster creation request, the Lightning Control Plane creates the required cloud infrastructure on the user account.
 This